dunedinpark/carpark/content/_index.md

   - body: |-
       "Thanks for your prompt replies and sorting out the parks for me."\
       PR
+  - body: >-
+      "Thank you very much for your prompt replies to queries I've had in the time I've had the park.
+I've appreciated how approachable you are and wish you well in all current and future ventures."\

+      DW
 footer:
   - body: |-
       **CONTACTS**